-The following table illustrates the hypothetical simple total return (i.e., not compounded) on the notes that could be realized on the applicable Review Date for a range of movements in the Copper Price as shown under the column "Copper Appreciation/Depreciation at Review Date."
-The following table assumes a Commodity Starting Level of \$6,000 and a hypothetical Trigger Price of \$6,000 on each Review Date (which is not the actual Commodity Starting Level or Trigger Price applicable to these notes).
-The table reflects the Contingent Protection of 15% and that the percentages used to calculate the call premium amount applicable to the four Review Dates are 6.38%, 12.76%, 19.14% and 25.52%, respectively, regardless of the appreciation of the Copper Price, which may be significant.
+The following tables illustrates the hypothetical simple total return (i.e., not compounded) on the notes that could be realized on the applicable Review Date for a range of movements in the Copper Price.
+The following tables assume a Commodity Starting Level of \$7,000 and a hypothetical Trigger Price of \$7,000 on each Review Date (which is not the actual Commodity Starting Level or Trigger Price applicable to these notes).
+The tables reflects the Contingent Protection of 15% and that the percentages used to calculate the call premium amount applicable to the four Review Dates are 5.38%, 10.76%, 16.14% and 21.52%, respectively, regardless of the appreciation of the Copper Price, which may be significant.
 There will be only one payment on the notes whether called or at maturity.
-An entry of "n/a" indicates that the notes would not be called on the applicable Review Date and no payment would be made for such date.
+An entry of "n/a" with respect to the first table indicates that the notes would not be called on the applicable Review Date and no payment for any automatic call would be made for such date and with respect to the second table indicates that the notes would be called on the final Review Date (in which case your payment would be calculated according to example 2).
 The hypothetical returns set forth below are for illustrative purposes only and may not be the actual total returns applicable to a purchaser of the notes.